Hyperloop

 Hyperloop is a proposed high-speed transportation system for both passengers and freight.
-In 2013, the concept was published by entrepreneur Elon Musk in a white paper, where the hyperloop was described as a transportation system using capsules supported by an air-bearing surface within a low-pressure tube.
+In 2013, the concept was published by businessman Elon Musk in a white paper, where the hyperloop was described as a transportation system using capsules supported by an air-bearing surface within a low-pressure tube.
 Hyperloop systems have three essential elements: tubes, pods, and terminals.
 The tube is a large, sealed, low-pressure system (typically a long tunnel).
 The pod is a coach at atmospheric pressure that experiences low air resistance or friction inside the tube using magnetic propulsion (in the initial design, augmented by a ducted fan).
 The terminal handles pod arrivals and departures.
 The hyperloop, in the form proposed by Musk, differs from other vactrains by relying on residual air pressure inside the tube to provide lift from aerofoils and propulsion by fans; however, many subsequent variants using the name "hyperloop" have remained relatively close to the core principles of vactrains.

 Hyperloop was teased by Elon Musk at a 2012 speaking event, and described as a "fifth mode of transport".
-Musk released details of an alpha-version in a white paper on 22 August 2013, in which the hyperloop design incorporated reduced-pressure tubes with pressurized capsules riding on air bearings driven by linear induction motors and axial compressors.
+Musk released details of an alpha version in a white paper on 22 August 2013, in which the hyperloop design incorporated reduced-pressure tubes with pressurized capsules riding on air bearings driven by linear induction motors and axial compressors.
 The white paper showed an example hyperloop route running from the Los Angeles region to the San Francisco Bay Area, roughly following the Interstate 5 corridor.
 Some transportation analysts challenged the cost estimates in the white paper, with some predicting that a hyperloop would run several billion dollars higher.

 The hyperloop concept has been promoted by Musk and SpaceX, and other companies or organizations were encouraged to collaborate in developing the technology.

 A Technical University of Munich hyperloop set a speed record of 463 km/h in July 2019 at the pod design competition hosted by SpaceX in Hawthorne, California.
 Virgin Hyperloop conducted the first human trial in November 2020 at its test site in Las Vegas, reaching a top speed of 107 mph.
-Swisspod Technologies unveiled a 1:12 scale testing facility in a circular shape to simulate an "infinite" hyperloop trajectory in July 2021 on the EPFL campus at Lausanne, Switzerland.

 In 2023, a new European effort to standardize "hyperloop systems" released a draft standard.

 Hyperloop One, one of the best known and funded players in the hyperloop space, declared bankruptcy and ceased operations on 31 December 2023.
 Other companies continue to pursue hyperloop technology development.